Ulle84/UllesSourceCode/ImageProcessing/Notes.md

 # Bugs

 # ToDo (prioritised)
-* Debugger must be usable!!!
-* edge detection
-  * Class: Edges
+* edgeDetection filterWith -> not half filter width
+* calculate statistics for runLengthCode or wohle image if nullptr
-    * list of edges
+* EdgeExtractor
   * getFirstEdge(edgeType: bright,dark,any)
   * getLastEdge(edgeType: bright,dark,any)
   * getEdgePairs ???
+* Debugger must be usable!!!
 * line fit -> input: points - output: line - take care of special cases (link vertical line)
-* calculate statistics for runLengthCode or wohle image if nullptr
 * Hole-Filling -> see handwritten notes of 2015-12-13
 * Matrix::setStructureElement(T value, Point (where the reference point of the structureElement is placed) ...)
-* invert operator (!) for StructuringElements
 * operators + += etc. see pic.h/cpp
 * use exceptions?
 * serialization of matrix